Careers360 Logo

 • External scholarship for MBA students in India: Given to students by companies that employ MBA graduates to bring new talent into their workspace.

-Qualifications to get a scholarship for MBA students in India
+Eligibility Criteria to get MBA Scholarship in India

 A candidate must at least possess the following qualifications to be able to get an MBA scholarship:

-• A Bachelor’s degree from a recognized university or equivalent institution.
+• A Bachelor’s degree from a recognised university or equivalent institution.

-• Excellent academic records at school and college level.
+• Excellent academic records at the school and college levels.

 • A justifiable reason to be granted a scholarship.